-Royal Devon University Healthcare NHS Foundation Trust

-Fellowship in Knee Surgery

-JOB DESCRIPTION

-ROYAL DEVON & EXETER NHS FOUNDATION TRUST FELLOWSHIP IN KNEE SURGERY

-1. INTRODUCTION

-Applications are invited for the post of Fellow in Knee Surgery (Clinical and Research) at the Princess Elizabeth Orthopaedic Centre, Royal Devon & Exeter Hospital, Exeter UK.
+Fellowship in Knee Surgery JOB DESCRIPTION ROYAL DEVON UNIVERSITY HEALTHCARE NHS FOUNDATION TRUST FELLOWSHIP IN KNEE SURGERY 1.
+INTRODUCTION Applications are invited for the post of Fellow in Knee Surgery (Clinical and Research) at the Princess Elizabeth Orthopaedic Centre, Royal Devon & Exeter Hospital, Exeter UK.
 Applicants should have completed a general training in Trauma and Orthopaedic Surgery and by the time of taking up the post have obtained the FRCS(Orth) examinations or equivalent and be eligible for CCST (or equivalent).
 Evidence of participation in research with peer review publications and/or presentations at clinical or scientific meetings is expected.
 The Fellowship is International in nature and applications from outside the UK are welcomed.
 Such applicants however must ensure that they are eligible to work in the UK.
-If uncertain in this regard please contact lisa.schotel-east@nhs.net in the HR department for further information

-The fellowship is a clinical and research training position for a period of 6 or 12 months.
+This fellowship is a clinical and research training position for a period of twelve months from August 2025 until August 2026.
 During this time the fellow will work with each of the consultants and at the Exeter Knee Reconstruction Unit.
 All Consultants perform arthroplasty, two consultants are specialists in soft tissue knee surgery and four consultants are specialists in arthroplasty and revision knee surgery.
 The aim of the fellowship is to prepare the individual for a sub specialist career in complex knee surgery, and it is expected that by the end of the fellowship, the fellow should be able to plan and independently execute knee arthroplasty cases.
 There will also be exposure to soft tissue knee surgery (ligament reconstruction, patellofemoral surgery and meniscal transplant), osteotomy, primary, revision and robotic arthroplasty surgery.
-Exeter is one of the leading centres in the UK for Mako robotic surgery, which is used by both the Hip and Knee teams.
+Exeter is one of the first centres in the UK to have a Mako robot, which is used by both the Hip and Knee teams.
 Fellows also have a commitment to the general orthopaedic trauma on call rota, sharing an on-call position amongst the fellows.
 There is a significant research component to the post.
 It is expected that the fellow will complete at least two supervised research projects for publication in a peer-reviewed journal, and write at least one review article for publication in a journal or book, during the fellowship.

-2. THE ORTHOPAEDIC DIRECTORATE

-The Directorate of Orthopaedics and Trauma is based at the Princess Elizabeth Orthopaedic Centre (PEOC) at the Wonford site of the Royal Devon University Healthcare NHS Foundation Trust.
-Elective operating also takes place at the Exeter Nightingale Hospital, which is 3 miles from the main hospital.
+2. THE ORTHOPAEDIC DIRECTORATE The Directorate of Orthopaedics, Trauma and Rheumatology is based at the Princess Elizabeth Orthopaedic Centre (PEOC) at the Wonford site of the Royal Devon University Healthcare NHS Foundation Trust.
 The PEOC presently provides routine and specialist orthopaedic services for residents of Devon & Cornwall and a tertiary Orthopaedic service for a wider area.
-The current staff comprises 26 Consultant Orthopaedic Surgeons, 3 Associate Specialists, 6 Specialist Registrars, 9 Orthopaedic Fellows and 12 SHO's.
+The current staff comprises 26 Consultant Orthopaedic Surgeons, 4 Consultant Rheumatologists, 3 Associate Specialists, 7 Specialist Registrars (1 rheumatology), 9 Orthopaedic Fellows and 12 SHO's.
 The Exeter Knee Reconstruction Unit team includes six Consultant Surgeons, three Fellows, a Specialist Registrar, junior trainee doctors, two surgical care practitioners, two extended scope physiotherapists and a research fellow.

 There is a comprehensive range of routine elective orthopaedic outpatient and inpatient services and specialist surgery provided by the Directorate that includes expertise in shoulder, elbow, hand, spine, hip, knee, foot & ankle and orthopaedic disorders in children.
 The atmosphere within the Directorate is one of co-operation and inter-dependence between consultant colleagues and their teams, to ensure appropriate care is delivered to all patients.

-The Exeter trauma service is provided at the Royal Devon and Exeter NHS Trust Wonford site.
+The Exeter trauma service is provided at the Royal Devon University Healthcare NHS Trust, Wonford site.